srobo/ops-manual/annual-robotics-competition/committee-membership.md

 #### Supporting information

 The Trustees discuss their expectations for the coming cycle (based on feedback from the previous cycle) and decide on the direction in which they would like the work of the teams to be taken and where they would like the new committee to focus their efforts.
-For example, it may be the case that the Trustees would like to increae the number of kits available, expand the number of female participants, or they may want a focus on increasing volunteer engagement.
+For example, it may be the case that the Trustees would like to increase the number of kits available, expand the number of female participants, or they may want a focus on increasing volunteer engagement.
 This information is communicated to applicants who will be invited to provide additional information in support of their application.

 ### Formation

 Each committee is formed, following a meeting of the Trustees.
 Prior to this, applications from all eligible applicants are carefully considered and meetings with individual applicants may be held.
-The Trustees select three volunteers that they feel are most able to take on the responsibilities of each committee.
+The Trustees select a set of volunteers that they feel are most able to take on the responsibilities of the committee and will work well together.

 ### Dissolution